dpottavio/CombatDen/README.md

 ## Features
 * Single player support.
 * 8 player coop support on a dedicated server or player hosted server.
+* Playable Blufor and Opfor factions.
 * Zeus support.
 * Built for ACE 3 from the ground up.
 * Virtual Arsenal for player and AI units.
 * Configurable mission settings.
 * 7 randomized mission types complete with briefing.
 * Multi terrain support.
-* Support for thrid party factions from RHS, CUP, and 3CB.
+* Support for third party factions from RHS, CUP, and 3CB.

 ## Required Mods